microsoft/playwright/docs/selectors.md

 Selector is a string that consists of one or more clauses separated by `>>` token, e.g. `clause1 >> clause2 >> clause3`.
 When multiple clauses are present, next one is queried relative to the previous one's result.

 Each clause contains a selector engine name and selector body, e.g. `engine=body`.
 Here `engine` is one of the supported engines (e.g. `css` or a custom one).
 Selector `body` follows the format of the particular engine, e.g. for `css` engine it should be a [css selector](https://developer.mozilla.org/en/docs/Web/CSS/CSS_Selectors).
-Body format is assumed to ignore leading and trailing whitespaces, so that extra whitespace can be added for readability.
+Body format is assumed to ignore leading and trailing white spaces, so that extra whitespace can be added for readability.
 If selector engine needs to include `>>` in the body, it should be escaped inside a string to not be confused with clause separator, e.g. `text="some >> text"`.

 For example,
 ```